 Evaluate the Response & Recovery to Prevent Future Breaches

-After steps have been taken to resolve the data breach, Boundlss should review the cause of the breach and evaluate if existing protection and prevention measures and processes are sufficient to prevent similar breaches from occurring, and where applicable put a stop to practices which led to the data breach.
+After making the steps to resolve the data breach, we should review the cause of the breach and evaluate if existing protection and prevention measures and processes are sufficient to prevent similar breaches from occurring, and where applicable put a stop to practices which causes to the data breach.

 Which third parties we receive data from

 What automated decision making and/or profiling we do with user data.

 We might use some user data for statistical purpose only.